sprawld/svelte-pipeable-store/README.md

 One last complex operator to highlight encapsulation.
 Without lodash to crib off I wrote my own `wait` operator (as such I have no idea if the code's particularly good).
-This awaits a Promise before updating the destination store.
+The `wait` operator awaits a Promise before updating the destination store.
-The operator maintains a queue, so that older updates don't overwrite newer ones that resolved first.
+It maintains a queue, so that older updates don't overwrite newer results if they resolve first.
 This also allows options to run in series (`queue`), wait for pending Promises then perform last one only (`exhaust`) or ignore the result from pending Promises (`discard`)